 Why not? – Break out of habits and old thought patterns.

-You can teach such and many other methods to employees in training to strengthen creativity and align the results with corporate goals.
-To creatively implement soft skill training directly, you can, for example, use sketchnotes!
+You can convey such and many other methods to employees in training to strengthen creativity and align the results with corporate goals.
+To implement soft skill training creatively, you can, for example, use sketchnotes directly!

 Soft Skill No. 2: Persuasiveness

-Persuasiveness describes the ability to assert oneself argumentatively in a communicative confrontation with others. (soft-skills.com)
+Persuasiveness describes the ability to assert oneself in communicative confrontation with others argumentatively. (soft-skills.com)

 Learning Persuasiveness

-The mental attitude towards the company, the idea, or also the counterpart
+The mental attitude toward the company, the idea, or also the counterpart

 The fundamental knowledge, for example, about didactics and conversation management